kamilburda/batcher/docs/sections/Usage.md

 To export images, simply press the `Export` button.

 Note that this feature exports images to another file format.
-It does not mass-save XCF images in their original locations.
+If you intend to batch-save XCF images in their original locations, use `File → Edit and Save Images...` instead.

 For information on the export settings, see [Adjusting Export Settings](#adjusting-export-settings).
 For information on procedures and constraints, see [Procedures and Constraints](#procedures-and-constraints) below.